ARCTIC WOLF

 REPRODUCTION

-As is the case with most species of wolves, only the alpha male and the beta female will be allowed to mate.
+As is the case with most species of wolves, only the alpha male and the alpha female will be allowed to mate.
 That is often the reason why younger wolves about two years of age head out on their own.
 The urge to mate is very common and it will encourage them to make their own pack where they can mate.

 HEIGHT